FOURTH EDITION | EDUCATION SERVICE

 The Federal Trade Commission also has some helpful information to help you decide.
 Their “Choosing a College” guide has eight questions to ask yourself and your potential school before making any decisions.

 What’s the point of a degree if it doesn’t lead to employment?
 Employers have a good idea about which colleges and universities have good standing in their professional field and which don’t.
 Choosing the right school for your particular discipline is crucial.
 Accreditation matters if you plan to start school at one institution and transfer to another to complete your degree.
 Be sure to ask any potential school about their credit transfer policy.

 The U.S. Department of Education (ED) maintains a database of accredited postsecondary institutions and programs.
 Accreditation is a recognized credential for schools and some programs.
-As stated by the ED, the goal of accreditation is to ensure that the education provided by institutions of higher education meets acceptable levels of quality.
+If a college or university is not accredited, your degree may be of low quality.
+As stated by ED, the goal of accreditation is to ensure the education provided by institutions of higher education meets acceptable levels of quality.

 Another helpful way to discover the respectability of a degree is to check the national ranking of the school and the program you’re considering.
-Visit College Factual, an authoritative college choice resource, to create customized selection lists based on the criteria you feel are most important..
+Visit College Factual, an authoritative college choice resource, to create customized selection lists based on the criteria you believe are most important.

-Be careful about “Military/Veteran Friendly” claims and make sure your prospective school is friendly to your needs.
-There are objective sources to help you determine your needs.
+Be careful about schools that claim to be “Military/Veteran Friendly.”
+Make sure your prospective school is friendly to your needs.
+There are objective sources to help you determine those needs.

 The American Council on Education (ACE) has developed a toolkit for how schools can create or enhance policies and programs to better serve Veterans.
 It has examples of many successful programs that are available to you.